P. Chandrakumar: Career

 At the age of 14, he began his film career as an assistant director in P. Bhaskaran-directed Ummachu (1971).
 It was on the sets of Ummachu he met Madhu, who would later produce six films and act in 47 films directed by Chandrakumar.
 After Ummachu, he worked under 13 directors.
 He debuted as a director at the age of 19 with the 1977 black and white film Manassoru Mayil which was a moderate box office success.
 His second film Jala Tharangam (1978) starring Madhu also performed moderately.
 His third film was the first production of Madhu's Uma Studio Anubhoothikalude Nimisham, which was also a major commercial success.P Chandrakumar directed around 100 malayalam films.
 His malayalam film Uyararum Njaan Nadaake was a career break in actor Mohanlal's cinema career.
 P Chandrakumar presented many actors and film directors to Malayalam fil industry.
 Sathyan Anthikkad, Kamal etc. are among them.
 In 1980s, he founded a company for distributing English films.
 In 1988, he directed Adipapam, an erotic film based on the bible, which became one of the highest-grossing Malayalam films of all time.
 It is regarded as the first superhit softporn film in Malayalam cinema.
 The success of the film kick started a trend of softporn films in Malayalam cinema for a while.

 Personal life

-He is married to Private Hospital Nurse Telugu Lady Jayanthi and the couple has two children—Kiran Kumar and Karishma.
+He is married to Dr. Jayanthi and the couple has two children—Kiran Kumar and Karishma.
 His younger brother P. Sukumar is a popular cinematographer, actor and film director in Malayalam.